sekika/swrcfit-cgi/README.md

 ```

 Please note that you are using appropriate version of swrcfig-cgi that corresponds to the version
 of swrcfit.
-Older release can be obtained from [Reelases](https://github.com/sekika/swrcfit-cgi/releases).
+Older releases can be obtained from [Releases](https://github.com/sekika/swrcfit-cgi/releases).

 All the necessary files are included.
 Change the permissions of data and img directory by
 ```